essex-lab/ProtoMS/doc/.man/_build/html/_sources/protoms.txt

 A GCsolute move is a Monte Carlo move on a single Gcsolute molecule.
 Each GCsolute move comprises the following steps

 1. A GCsolute molecule is randomly chosen from the set of loaded GCsolute molecules.
-The value of :math:`\theta` is examined; if it is set to 0 then another is chosen until the examined :math:`\theta` value is 1
+The value of :math:`\theta` is examined; if it is set to 0 then another is chosen until the examined :math:`\theta` value is 1.
+If no GCsolutes with :math:`\theta=1` are available then the GCsolute move is counted as rejected.

 2. The GCsolute molecule is randomly translated and rotated around its center of geometry.
 If it attempts to leave the confines of its predefined cubic region then it experiences a huge energetic penalty, ensuring that the Metropolis move is rejected.